-I’ve added new high quality candids photos of Emily Blunt out in Santa Monica on December 12, 2012.
+I’ve added new high quality candids photos of Emily and John in Los Angeles on January 7, 2013.

 Emily Blunt is up for the lead in Transcendence, a new sci-fi movie starring Johnny Depp.